 There are various activities available to teachers at the pre-stage.
 According to Gomez (2010), teachers could lead students in discussing a story or the characters in the stories, brainstorm vocabularies, or draw semantic mapping related to the stories.
 The students are allowed to reply to questions in their first language, while teachers should scaffold students to visualize the connections between the words.
-They should let students relate the stories to their own knowledge, guess the words, and predict what will happen in the stories, with any required revisions made by the teacher.
+They should let students relate the stories, with any required revisions made by the teacher.
 Moreover, the teacher may explain to students what they have to do after the listening, because this will motivate students to pay attention to the story.